IBM/SalesEnablement-VMware-L3/docs/Shared/Introduction.md

 Furthermore, the infrastructure supported by IBM Cloud is competitively priced and managed by IBM — ensuring that capital expenditures stay low.
 The scalability of cloud supports a pathway to further growth and investment, as well: **Shared** plan customers needing additional capacity or dedicated infrastructure have the flexibility to license **IBM Cloud for VMware Solutions Dedicated** offerings on the same cloud, should they need it.

 #
-# Steps Ahead
+# Next Steps

 In the following modules, you will:

-- Explore the process of provisioning a **VMware Shared** plan via the IBM Cloud.
+- Explore the process of provisioning a **VMware Shared** instance via the IBM Cloud.

 - Delve deeper into various elements of the offering's management console, including: data centers, applications, virtual machines, networking, libraries, platform administration, and system monitoring.